-Contrary to popular belief, you can use icebreakers for Christian teens to make friends today.
-Even in a group of friends, icebreaker games can help you get a bit closer to those that you already know.
+You can use icebreakers for Christian teens to make friends.
+Even in a group of friends, icebreaker games can help you get closer to those you already know.
 For those with strong religious faith, finding friends can sometimes be difficult, as some people have inaccurate impressions of what it is like to be Christian.
 It can be even harder to find friends who share similar values or beliefs.
 However, icebreaker games can help make things a little bit easier.

 If you have never been in a camp or organized group environment, you might not know exactly what an icebreaker is.
 Like the name suggests, an icebreaker is a short game or activity meant to "break the ice" amongst a group of people.
 Typically, you play icebreaker games or activities in group environments (such as at a Girls Scout camp or church event) to let people get to know one another in a non-obtrusive way.
 Some games involve physical activity, while other games involve questions and answers.
 You can even come up with your own icebreakers to fit the situation.